mainmatter/100-exercises-to-learn-rust/book/src/01_intro/00_welcome.md

 ## Formats

-You can go through the course material [in the browser](https://rust-exercises.com/100-exercises/).\
+You can go through the course material [in the browser](https://rust-exercises.com/100-exercises/) or [download it as a PDF file](https://rust-exercises.com/100-exercises-to-learn-rust.pdf), for offline reading.\
-You can also [download it as a PDF file](https://rust-exercises.com/100-exercises-to-learn-rust.pdf), for offline reading.
+If you prefer to have the course material printed out, [buy a paperback copy on Amazon](https://www.amazon.com/dp/B0DJ14KQQG/).

 ## Structure